matuteiglesias/journal/content/JobMarket/2025-07-21_Drafted_and_Assessed_Cover_Letters_for_Multiple_Ro.md

 **🕒 21:05–21:45**
 **🏷️ Labels**: Cover Letter, Job Assessment, AI, Data Science, Career Development
 **📂 Project**: JobMarket
-**⭐ Priority**: MEDIUM

 **Session Goal:**
-The session aimed to refine and create tailored cover letters for various technical roles, including positions in data and [[AI]], LLM engineering, backend development, and machine learning.
+The session aimed to refine and create tailored cover letters for various technical roles, including positions in data and [[AI]], LLM engineering, backend development, and [[machine learning]].
 Additionally, the session sought to assess Matías Iglesias' fit for senior roles at Trafilea.

 **Key Activities:**
 - Refined a cover letter for a Data & [[AI]] Specialist role at EY, emphasizing technical experience and leadership.